Road Forks, New Mexico

 Road Forks is an unincorporated community in western Hidalgo County, New Mexico, United States, in the southwestern corner of the state.
-It is 6.2 mi east of the Arizona border, due east of Stern's Mountain, and at the junction of Interstate 10 and NM Route 80.
+It is 6.2 mi east of the Arizona border, due east of Stern's Mountain, and at the junction of Interstate 10 and New Mexico State Road 80 (Historic U.S. Route 80).
 It is 15 mi southwest of the city of Lordsburg and 3 mi east of Steins.
 Road Forks had a post office from shortly after its founding in 1925 until 1955, when postal services were transferred to Lordsburg.

 History

 Road Forks was founded in 1925 by Mr. and Mrs. G. H. Porter, who gave it its name.